Kush2210/CycleGAN-SAR_EO/README.md

      (Change path of your dataset folder accodingly) (Batch size of 6 uses approx 13.9 GB GPU - Set batch size accordingly)

+## We were also not able to train the model properly, due to lack of compute

 ![Sample Results](assets/sample%20results.png)
 ![Sample Results 2](assets/sample%20results%202.png)